adnanel/mipsy/README.md

 ## Not working instructions
 All instructions which are currently supported, but don't work as intended *cannot* work with the current architecture design.
-In order to implement them, certain changes to the design need to be applied (as described in the end of chapter 4.4 of the earlier mentioned book)which is planned when I find the time.
+In order to implement them, certain changes to the design need to be applied (as described in the end of chapter 4.4 of the earlier mentioned book) which is planned as soon as I find some free time.

 # Hazard detection